How to Store Spinach in the Fridge?

 You should avoid bags that appear moist, as moisture causes the spinach to rot.
 Spinach generally deteriorates faster when stored in a plastic bag.
 Buy dry spinach and don’t wash it until you’re going to use it.
 Once you got your hands on the good stuff, now you need to think about the best way to store it in the refrigerator.

-The best way to store spinach in the refrigerator is to keep it free of packaging, out in the open, not in a drawer.
+The best way to store spinach in the fridge is to keep it free of packaging, out in the open, not in a drawer.
+You want to keep it away from excessive moisture.
 What’s best about this storage technique is that you always have a collection of spinach at your fingertips.
 You can simply grab a handful and use it straight away in your fresh salad or recipe.
 Give the leaves a quick rinse and a spin through the salad dryer.
 No prep work.
 Just fresh, crisp spinach leaves ready to be eaten.

 Which container should I use?

 You can also store your spinach in paper towel lined containers.
 By placing it in the colder compartments of the refrigerator you will retain freshness for up to a week longer than normal.
 A container will prevent the spinach from being thrown around and damaged, unlike the plastic bags you might buy in the store.
 The paper towels will naturally absorb the moisture and keep the spinach fresh.
 Keep it away from apples and bananas, as they contain ethylene, which causes the spinach to decay prematurely.